-We have audited the financial statements of First General Bank, which comprise the statements of financial condition as of December 31, 2022 and 2021, and the related statements of income, comprehensive income, changes in shareholders' equity, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of First General Bank, which comprise the statements of financial condition as of December 31, 2021 and 2020, and the related statements of income, comprehensive income, changes in shareholders' equity, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of First General Bank as of December 31, 2022 and 2021, and the results of their operations and their cash flows for years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of First General Bank as of December 31, 2021 and 2020, and the results of its operations and its cash flows for years then ended, in accordance with accounting principles generally accepted in the United States of America.